Srija-Chittaluru/smart-ticket-router/README.md

 ```

 This is the multi-category edge case: the message fits both "Billing &
 Payments" and "Account Access".
-The prompt's fixed precedence order picks
-Billing & Payments, and the secondary issue is only mentioned in
-`reasoning`, not returned as a second category.
+The system selects the most appropriate
+primary category while mentioning additional issues in the reasoning.

 **Out-of-scope input** — nothing is persisted, `ticket_id` is `null`: